sh-roisin/Cognitive-Research-Article-Society/README.md

 For more details or to get involved, contact Róisín (rs843@sussex.ac.uk).

 ## CRAS Agenda📝
-#### Our aim is increase engagement in cognitive science: This is a collaborative learning environment designed to help you feel comfortable to go outside your comfort zone and gain confidence in engaging in academic discussions.
+#### Our aim is increase engagement in cognitive science.
+This is a collaborative learning environment designed to help you gain confidence in engaging in academic discussions.
-So please note, there are no prerequisites for this society: this is a society for anyone who is interested in cognitive science.
-Please do not feel that you have to already have a specific level of knowledge or skills to join.
+So please note, this is a society for anyone who is interested in cognitive science.
 This society is fun specifically because it attracts people with naturally different knowledge and ideas, sparking interesting conversations!
 After-all, we need discrepancies in understanding for teaching and learning.
 <br>
 <br>